-Since we couldn’t travel to South Africa to visit their wine regions we decided to bring those regions to us.
-We visited with Manfred virtually through Zoom and learned about the history and wineries of South Africa.
-When we took the tour it was winter in South Africa and Manfred explained that parts of it were unseasonably cold.
+Since we couldn’t physically travel to South Africa to visit their wine regions, we decided to bring those regions to us.
+We visited with Manfred virtually through Zoom and learned about the history and vineyards of South Africa.
+When we took the tour it was winter in South Africa, and Manfred explained that parts of it were unseasonably cold.
 Winter is the perfect time to warm up by making mulled wine.
 Of course, here in South Florida it was summer so we sipped our South African wine chilled.

 History of South African Wine

 In 1659 this region made its first wine.
 However, by the late 19th century disease had wiped out wine production in most countries except Australia.
 Eventually, the United States shipped some of these original vines back to other wine producing countries, and wine production began again.
 Differences in wines are often as a result of different climate and soil although they often originate from the same types of grapes.